bbazaglia/bbazaglia/README.md

 - Currently focusing on C and UNIX.
 - Always excited to explore new technologies and frameworks.

+### 🎯 Side Venture

+As a side venture, I'm creating informative documents about 42 school projects.
+I believe in the power of sharing knowledge and making learning more accessible.
+By documenting my experiences and insights, I aim to help others navigate and excel in their coding endeavors.

+- Read some of my posts on [Medium](https://medium.com/@beatrizbazaglia](https://medium.com/@beatrizbazaglia)).

 ### 💼 Professional Background

 - My legal background has equipped me with strong communication, attention to detail, and analytical thinking.